AgustinaLuduena/Entregas-Backend-Luduena/README.md

 <p>GET "/register" : Show the register view.</p>
 <p>GET "/products" : Show the products´ view page - as "guest" or after the log in.</p>
 <p>GET "/profile" : Show the profile view only after you log in.</p>
-<p>GET "/api/messages/" : Show the form to send a new message that will be added to the data base with MongoDB.</p>

 <h4>app.use("/api/carts", cartsRouter);</h4>
 <p>POST "/" : Add a new cart (Cart Id + products:[])</p>